alexandrebeato/shopflix/README.md

 - Implement authentication and authorization.
 - Implement forms for:
   - User registration and login.
-  - Creation, update, deletion and complete of shopping list items.
+  - Creation, delete and complete of shopping list items.

 ## Mobile (#TBD)